11 Simple Housekeeping Tips to Reduce Pet Allergens

 The Bedroom

 If you can’t “allergy proof” your entire home, then concentrate on the bedroom.
 Experts say that if you can breathe “pure” air for 8 to 10 hours each night, you can probably tolerate more exposure to allergenic substances during the day.
-Run a HEPA room air purifier in your bedroom 24/7.
+Run a HEPA room air purifier in your bedroom 24/7 with the bedroom door closed.
 (You can turn it to “low” while you’re sleeping if it disturbs you.)

 Keep your pets out of your bedroom.
 Don’t ever allow your dog or cat to sleep on your bed, and do not keep the cages of small furry pets or birds in your bedroom.
 If you are away during the day, be sure to keep your bedroom door closed to prevent pets from napping on your bed.

-Encase mattresses, box springs and pillows in allergy-proof encasements.
-Use sheets, pillowcases, mattress pads, and bedspreads made of 100 percent washable cotton or cotton flannel, free of chemical finishes.
+Encase mattresses, box springs and pillows in allergy-proof, zippered encasements.
+Use sheets, pillowcases, mattress pads, and bedspreads made of 100 percent washable cotton free of chemical finishes.
 Buy special non-allergenic pillows, or those filled with Dacron or polyester, not kapok, down or feathers.
 Air bedclothes outside in sunny weather.
 Keep pets away from pillows or anything else that comes into close contact with your nose and mouth.

 Make your bedroom as free of allergen catchers as possible: the furniture clean and simple; pictures or hanging decorations at a bare minimum; no magazines, newspapers or clutter under the bed; no bulky drapes; no carpeting, especially deep pile or loop; no flowers or plants; no perfumes, scented cosmetics or stuffed toys; the more washable surfaces, the better.
 Books are notorious dust catchers.
 Keep them in glass enclosed cases.
 Store your clothing in clean closets.
 Shut the bedroom door when you leave.